blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 ## Technical Notes

-- QR code is generated via a secure cloud service (PythonAnywhere)
+- QR code is generated using pure JavaScript (qrcode.js library)
 - Minimum size: 250 mils
 - Maximum size: 5000 mils
 - Positioning range: -50000 to +50000 mils
+- Internet connection required only for first use to load the QR code library

 ## Contributing